Stage Designs of Richard Finkelstein

 Mr. Finkelstein has taught at The University of Cincinnati, College Conservatory of Music, The University of North Dakota, the State University of New York at Stonybrook, and at the Boulder and Denver campuses of The University of Colorado.

 He currently serves as Associate Professor of Stage Design at James Madison University in Virginia.

 In addition to his work as a stage designer, Mr. Finkelstein is very active as an arts advocate, having founded seven local, national, and international online arts networks.
 He has served on the boards of directors of : The Colorado Arts Consortium (statewide assembly of local arts councils), The Rocky Mountain Section of The United States Institute for Theatre Technology, The Alliance for Colorado Theatre, the Colorado Dance Alliance, and the Boulder Ballet.
 He has also served on three advisory councils for The Denver Center for the Performing Arts.

 In 2011 Mr. Finkelstein entered the field of design for virtual performance.
-In this realm he now serves as the Resident Scenic Designer for the first virtual dance company in history, Ballet Pixelle located in the virtual environment of Second Life.
+For two years he served as the Resident Scenic Designer for the first virtual dance company in history, Ballet Pixelle located in the virtual environment of Second Life.